Episode 106: Dust-Up at the Diner [ft. Lauren Adams]

 C-53: Excellent neg Ambassador Decksetter, excellent.

 SAMMO: No, no we want you to like us!
-Now that you say it that way we'll tell you
+Now that you say it that way we’ll tell you.

-WINK: You're a dust buddy!
+WINK: You’re our dust buddy!

-SAMMO: Yeah you're a dust buddy!
+SAMMO: Yeah you’re our dust buddy!

 PLECK: Sure.

-WINK: We put dust into that food you just got
+WINK: We put dust into that food you just got.

-SAMMO: You've just been chompin’ on some dust, buddy
+SAMMO: You’ve just been chompin’ on some dust, buddy.

-WINK: You just had some dust
+WINK: You just had some dust.

-SAMMO: Flats full of dust
+SAMMO: That flat’s full of dust.

 WINK: So much dust…